 A Word Before I Get Started

 Ladies, a large number of women I have treated have expressed fear that their insides are “falling out.”
 This may be true especially after they have a baby.
 They are worried that everything is “messed up” down there or that they are “loose.”
-I tell you what, I’ve done thousands of pelvic exams.
-And I cannot put my finger in a vagina and tell by the size of it if someone has had a baby.
+I’ve done thousands of pelvic exams and I cannot put my finger in a vagina and tell by the size of it if someone has had a baby.
 Vaginas come in all different shapes and sizes.

 Yes, immediately after you have a baby, the vaginal canal is expanded.
 But the human body has an amazing capacity to heal itself.
 If skin can grow back together after it has been opened, the vagina can return to pre-pregnancy size.

-We need to get away from degrading terms like “loose” or “big” or “floppy” vagina.
-I think women are afraid that their vagina will feel different and that sex won’t be as pleasurable or their partner will be uninterested in having sex with them.
+We need to get away from terms like “loose” or “big” or “floppy” vagina.
+I think women are afraid that their vagina will feel different and that sex won’t be as pleasurable.
+They may also be worried that their partner will be uninterested in having sex with them.